 We do not expect any fees to be necessary for attending the workshop.
 Please note that attendees will be responsible for covering their own accommodation and travel costs.

-Keynote Speakers and Programme
+Confirmed Speakers and Participants

 Travelling

-Please note that the venue accommodates narrow wheelchairs.
+To the workshop venue: The workshop will be held in the School of Psychology at the University of Galway.
+Google maps: https://maps.app.goo.gl/tr4mTuELMcaiX2qu8 Please note that the venue accommodates wheelchairs.
 If you have any specific accessibility requirements, we kindly ask you to contact us in advance so we can ensure your needs are met.

 Accommodation

-Organisers
+Local Organisers

 Symposium “Towards a Better Understanding of Antibiotics Expectations and Use” at 36th Annual Conference of the European Health Psychology Society, Bratislava (August 2022)